Anchovies, Ansjovis, Ancovetta

 1. What is it?

-Adult anchovy are caught mainly off the West coast during the winter months.
-Juvenile anchovy are caught as they move from the West Coast nursery grounds to their spawning grounds in the South Coast.
-Anchovy is managed using Total Allowable Catch (TAC) limit, access rights and vessel permits.
-There is also a total allowable limit for bycatch (TAB) of sardines and separate precautionary Upper Catch limits (PUCLs) for red eye, combined lantern and light fish and cape horse mackerel.
-Management is considered effective and research is ongoing in regards to the interactions between the small pelagic fishery and the endangered African Penguin.Spain
+Anchovy are caught in South Africa mainly off the West coast, FAO 47, although some are caught off the South Coast < a href = http://www.fao.org/fishery/area/Area51/en> FAO 51.
+Anchovy is managed using Total Allowable Catch (TAC) limit and vessel permits.
+There are catch limits for bycatch of sardines, red eye, combined lantern and light fish and cape horse mackerel.
+Management is considered to be largely effective and research is ongoing in regards to the interactions between the small pelagic fishery and the endangered African Penguin.Spain